The Dos and Don’ts of HVAC Maintenance

-Like any other heavy-duty equipment, your HVAC units need to be well looked after to keep them in tip-top shape.
-Downtime isn’t just a hassle to deal with, it can mean a complete closure of your building until things are back up and running… and no one wants a hit like that to their bottom line.
+Like any other heavy-duty equipment, your HVAC units need to be well looked after to keep them in tip-top condition.
+Downtime isn’t just a hassle to deal with, it can mean a complete closure of your building until things are back up and running.
+Obviously, this would be a massive hit to your bottom line.

 But how often should you schedule maintenance?
 What kind of maintenance can you perform yourself, and when do you need to bring in a professional team?
 And, of course, what can you do to stay productive when your usual HVAC units are shut down for maintenance or repair?

-- Replace any filters in your cooling equipment
+- DO replace filters in your cooling equipment

-- Clean the condenser, evaporator coils, drip pan, blower assembly and ignition system
+- DO clean the condenser, evaporator coils, drip pain, blower assembly, and ignition system

-- Check the refrigerant charge and resupply as needed
+- DO check the refrigerant charge and resupply as needed

-- Test your thermostat, safety controls, fan and blower motors to make sure they’re all working correctly
+- DO test your thermostat, safety controls, fan, and blower motors to make sure they’re all working correctly

-- Inspect the electrical connections for any issues
+- DO inspect the electrical connections for any issues

-As the weather cools, run the same general checks, tests and cleaning tasks again.
-In addition…
+As the weather starts to cool, you can run the same general checks, tests, and cleaning tasks again, but you can also:

 - Replace the filters on the heating equipment